For your convenience, our most common customer questions are answered right here.

 Unfortunately we can’t handle “fill in work” type projects.
 We just don’t have the storage space.
 We’ll be happy to work with you and your budget though.
 We can break your project down into small, logical sections and do them as your budget permits.
 You bring in the vehicle, we knock out that project segment and you take the vehicle home to enjoy until your budget is ready for the next step.

-Do you only do full restorations or rebuilds?
+Do you only do full restorations ?

 Can I work with Bill’s Restorations on my vehicle or work on my vehicle in your shop?